Marketing Strategy Template: How to Create a Marketing Plan

 2. Plan for sustainability at scale

-Focusing on acquisition, you might segment customers to target different buyer personas with tailored messaging.
+Focusing on acquisition, you might to target different buyer personas with tailored messaging.
 You could also use different channels based on where your personas spend their time or search for solutions.
 For example, you might decide to reach marketers primarily via social media channels like LinkedIn but use technical blog posts to capture the interest of product teams via search engine optimization.

 For retention, you might create an engagement strategy to regularly update customers on new features and drive them to expand their feature usage.
 Personalized lifecycle campaigns with educational content tailored to each persona (delivered via an email marketing flow) can help each type of user get the most out of your product and drive long-term loyalty.